Jardiel

-Jardiel Maciel Libertino da Silva (born 21 March 2005), simply known as Jardiel, is a Brazilian professional footballer who plays as a striker for Grêmio.
+Jardiel Maciel Libertino da Silva (born 21 March 2005), simply known as Jardiel, is a Brazilian professional footballer who plays as a striker for Novorizontino, on loan from Grêmio.

 Career

 Revealed by CS Maruinense from Sergipe, Jardiel reached Grêmio youth categories in 2022.
 In 2024 he was the team's highlight and top scorer in the Copa São Paulo de Futebol Jr. Transitioning to the professional ranks, he was part of the champion squad of the 2024 Campeonato Gaúcho.